 Dr. Davis is a Licensed Clinical Professional Counselor (Illinois) and a Registered Play Therapist Supervisor for the Association of Play Therapy.
 She received her M.A. in Counseling Ministries from Wheaton College and her Ph.D. in Counselor Education and Supervision from Regent University.
 Previously serving twenty-two years as a missionary in Thailand, Dr. Davis provides clinical consultation to missionary organizations and offers online supervision to counselors working in remote, overseas locations where counseling resources are not available.
 She has a keen interest in cross-cultural populations and has a first-hand understanding of the unique contribution that counselors and psychologists can make to missionary families.
-Dr. Davis directs the Missionary Matters Lab, which focuses on research related to missionaries and other cross-cultural populations.
-Currently, she is intrigued by issues surrounding Third Culture Kid (TCK) repatriation, as well as the application of vicarious trauma models to the experience of cross-cultural workers.
+Dr. Davis directs the Missions Matters Lab, which focuses on research related to missionaries and other cross-cultural populations.
 When not working, she enjoys hiking, running, and experiencing almost anything new.

 Membership in Professional Societies

-Dr. Davis directs the Missionary Matters Lab, focusing on research opportunities in the areas of missionary care, missionary resilience, and third culture kids.
-Currently, Dr. Davis has interest in research involving the life cycle of single missionaries, grief and loss among third culture kids, and vicarious trauma models as applied to the experience of cross-cultural workers.
+Dr. Davis directs the Missions Matters Lab, focusing on research opportunities in the areas of missionary care, missionary resilience, and third culture kids.
+Currently, Dr. Davis has interest in research involving the life cycle of single missionaries, the prevalence of eating disorders among missionary kids (MKs), grief and loss among third culture kids, and vicarious trauma models as applied to the experience of cross-cultural workers.

 Publications and Presentations

 Davis, P.S. & Edwards, K.J.
-(In press).
+(2013).
 Emotion-focused therapy and Third Culture Kids.
 In L. Bushong (Ed.), Belonging Everywhere and Nowhere: Insights into Counseling the Globally Mobile.

 Davis, P.S., Suarez, E.C., Crawford, N.A., & Rehfuss, M.C.
 (2013).
 Reentry program impact on Missionary Kid depression, anxiety, and stress: A three-year study.
 Journal of Psychology and Theology, 41, 2, 128-140.